 A: You will receive a confirmation email after you sign up online.
 You can also view your dining plan under the My Dining tab on Campus Express Online.
 If you do not receive the email or do not see your purchase in Campus Express, please contact the Penn Dining office at firstname.lastname@example.org.

 Q: What if I want to make changes to my dining plan?

 A: Dining plan changes are allowed once per semester during the official switch periods.
-Changes will be accepted August 27 through September 17 for the Fall 2014 term and January 14 through January 31 for the Spring 2015 term.
-You may change your dining plan once during the switch period via Campus Express and we encourage students to wait at least a week after classes begin before deciding to change plans.
+Changes will be accepted August 28 through September 18 for the Fall 2018 term and January 15 through February 5 for the Spring 2019 term.
+You may change your dining plan once during the switch period via Campus Express.
+We encourage students to "test-drive" their dining plans for at least a week after classes begin, before deciding to change plans.
 If you would like to add visits or Dining Dollar$ to your current plan, you may do so at any time.